 Everyone has bacteria in his or her mouth, and this bacteria is normal.
 Unfortunately, some bacteria also causes plaque.
 If the plaque remains on your teeth, it hardens into tartar or calculus.
 Tartar is an almost cement-like substance that cannot be removed by brushing alone.
 When bacteria and tartar are left behind, the deposits will form under the gum line.
 This leads to gingivitis and gum disease.

-Since there is a wide variety of toothpastes and ingredients for preventing tartar and gingivitis, ask Dr. Ashley Covington and our staff what the best choice is for your teeth.
+Since there is a wide variety of toothpastes and ingredients for preventing tartar and gingivitis, ask Dr. Thomas Cherry and our staff what the best choice is for your teeth.
 We can help you select the right combination of ingredients.

 White teeth are desirable, and manufacturers are heavily marketing whitening toothpastes.
 Most brands do not contain bleaching ingredients; they use abrasives to polish stains away.
 Unfortunately, too much abrasive use can be damaging to your teeth.
 If you’re interested in teeth whitening, our office can recommend a number of safer and much more effective options, including personalized whitening trays made especially for you here in our office.